 2.3.3 Experiment 3

 For the control sample incubations, CO2 concentrations were only measured during the equilibrium respiration period (with the exception of two samples, see Supplementary Table 1).
-Owing to the lack of pre-incubation respiration data, treatment incubation CO2 measurements were only made for a single period of the treatment sample incubations.
-Incubation vessels were sealed immediately following rewetting and samples were allowed to respire until an equivalent amount of CO2 had been released (mg CO2 g soil C-1) as during the control sample equilibrium respiration period.
+Owing to the lack of pre-incubation respiration data (see Fig./Table x), treatment incubation CO2 measurements were only made for a single period of the treatment sample incubations.
+Incubation vessels were sealed immediately following rewetting and samples and were allowed to respire until an equivalent amount of CO2 had been released (mg CO2 g soil C-1) as during the control sample equilibrium respiration period.
 Headspace CO2 concentrations were measured every three days for the first two weeks of incubation, and weekly as needed thereafter.

-2.4 Additional measurements
+2.4 Analyses

 We measured both organic and inorganic carbon content of all soils, as well as total nitrogen content and particle size distribution.

 Radiocarbon analyses were conducted at the Max Planck Institute for Biogeochemistry accelerator mass spectrometer facility (Experiments 1 and 2) or the University of California Irvine Keck Facility for Accelerator Mass Spectrometry (control samples, Experiment 3).
 All radiocarbon measurements are reported with respect to the international standards (Steinhof, 2013; Stuiver & Polach, 1977).